Staff

 DEREK TEFFT, OUTREACH COORDINATOR

-In his free time, Derek enjoys volunteering, traveling, attending live music events, and rooting for the Syracuse Orange.
+In his free time, Derek enjoys volunteering, traveling, attending live music events, and watching college basketball.

 Clinical Staff - Center & Community Based